wkumari/draft-wkumari-dhc-capport/README.md

    The operating system may still find the information about the captive portal URI useful in this case.

-   If the device gets different URIs (for example, via DHCPv6 and IPv6 RA) it should try them in the following order: DHCPv4, DHCPv6, RA.

-   [Ed note: This ordering is somewhat arbitrary - this order was chosen because this is the order I expect the code to be implemented by OS vendors, and I'd like the same behavior from newer and older devices to make troubleshooting easier.]

    When the device is informed that it is behind a captive portal it
    should: